paulhibbitts/self-publishing-with-docsify-this/pages/introduction-to-self-publishing-with-docsify-this.md

   - [Codeberg User Documentation](https://docs.codeberg.org/)

 #### HedgeDoc
 - **Overview**: HedgeDoc is an open-source, real-time collaborative Markdown editor.
 It allows multiple users to edit a document simultaneously, making it an excellent tool for collaborative writing and content creation.
-By setting up [your own instance of Docsify-This](https://docsify-this.net/#/?id=looking-for-even-more-customization-and-control) you can configure Docsify-This to display Markdown files located on your own HedgeDoc server
+By setting up your own instance of Docsify-This (as documented on the https://Docsify-This.net web page) you can configure Docsify-This to display Markdown files located on your own HedgeDoc server
 - **Key Points**:
   - **Real-Time Collaboration**: Multiple users can edit the same document at the same time, with changes visible instantly.
   - **Markdown Support**: HedgeDoc provides robust Markdown support with live preview, making it easy to see the formatted output as you write..